Black History.

 • Your student is currently in 6th, 7th, 8th, or 9th grade.

-• Your student is of African or African American descent.
+• Your student is of African or African American descent and a U.S. citizen.

 • You’re willing to be candid about what’s confusing, frustrating, or exciting about your student’s path to college right now.